With summer winding down in Tucker, now is a great time to get a kick start on air conditioner maintenance.

 2. Clean the Outside

-Then use the vacuum to cautiously clean the metallic fins.
-These parts are also called condenser coils and move heat away from your equipment.
+Then run the vacuum to cautiously clean the metallic fins.
+These pieces are also known as condenser coils and divert heat away from your equipment.

-You need to be careful with these delicate coils.
-Misshapen or crinkled fins can influence efficiency.
+You need to be careful with these fine coils.
+Bent or crumpled fins can affect efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten misshapen fins.
+Use a butter knife to rearrange warped fins.
 You can also buy a fin comb from an appliance part website.
 A pro from ACS Heating and Air Conditioning should fix extensive damage.

 4. Clean the Inside

-After taking out the fan, fish out leaves and other yard rubbish.
-Then wipe the inside of the equipment with a wet sponge.
+After extracting the fan, fish out leaves and other yard rubbish.
+Then wipe the inside of the unit with a wet sponge.

-The only coil cleaner you need is water.
-Use slight pressure from a hose nozzle to rinse the fins, showering water from the inside out.
-Put the fan back in once you’re done.
+The only coil cleaner you should use is water.
+Use light pressure from a hose nozzle to rinse the fins, showering water from the inside out.
+Reinstall the fan once you’re completed.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not operating like it should, give us a call at 770-450-1539.
+You can now restore power and turn your air conditioner back on.
+If it’s not working like it should, reach out to us a call at 770-450-1539.

 Related: Air Conditioner Service: Pay a Little Now, Save Later